-Saffron is a highly prized, crimson red spice used in cooking and for medicinal purposes.
+Saffron is a highly prized, crimson red spice used in cooking.
 It's the most expensive spice by weight anywhere in the world.
 Commonly harvested in the Mediterranean and then all the way to the mountains of Kashmir, many people don't realize this spice is produced from the dried stigma of a crocus variety.

 The Saffron Crocus (Crocus sativus) is a surprisingly easy-to-grow flower that adds a splash of color in the fall, when this plant blooms.
 You can collect the stigmas to produce your own saffron, but be aware that it takes at least 150 to 200 flowers to produce around just one gram of this spice.
 Don't be expecting a bumper harvest!